floogy/php-ai-starter/README.md

 `php-ai-starter` is a tiny module for tight integration of LLM and generative AI capabilities into your PHP project.

-We set out to disprove the below assumptions by PHP developers we know:
+We set out to disprove the assumptions of many PHP developers:

 1. that we must switch to `python` to integrate LLMs and generative AI deeply into our PHP projects